-Even that cunning rogue Nero crept in, concealed hisself in a dark corner, and saw all.
+Even that cunning rogue Nero crept in, and concealed hisself in a dark corner.

 My lady Moll was here and I took my seat upon her lap, beside my lord.

 When refreshments were served, I sayt to Nero, “Best you be off before any see you and take you for a fat rabbit and set a dog to catch you for their sport.”